chrisidkk/SpreeOS/README.md

 # Install

-You can use this video as a guide to install SpreeOS.
-You can also contact me on Discord for help! (chris.idk) In the video, skip the media creation tool part since that is creating an ISO, but I already provide one for you.
+You can use this video as a guide to make your usb drive a bootable drive.
+You can also contact me on Discord for help! (chris.idk)

 https://www.youtube.com/watch?v=wZorsGx-t7Q